btn-group/az_smart_contract_hub/README.md

 * A link to the abi_url (metadata.json) must be provided.
 In an ideal world, the link would be directed at the location of the smart contract's metadata.json on a CDN.
 * If a group_id is provided, the caller must be a member of that group.
 * The smart contract record is enabled by default.
+* There is a fee to create which is sent to the admin.
 ```
 fn create(
     &mut self,